electron/electron/docs/api/app.md

 Overrides the current application's name.

-**Note:** This overrides the name used internally by Electron, it does not affect the name that the OS uses.
+**Note:** This function overrides the name used internally by Electron; it does not affect the name that the OS uses.

 **[Deprecated](modernization/property-updates.md)**